 The camera plate, once developed, proved most illuminating.
 The moment at which Brink, with characteristic presence of mind, had taken it showed Portland in the act of running from the stage – and behind him, a figure dressed in the costume of an ancient Scottish warrior bearing a very efficient looking weapon, in hot pursuit.
 The relatively distinct, if horribly bloodied, features of this individual were considered, after due consultation of a few old photographs, to be unquestionably those of former dramatic actor Edward Vaughan, deceased.
 The dresser, on seeing it, went back into hysterics and more than half a bottle of brandy was consumed in less than half an hour.
 Brink and Felix both confirmed this was the figure they too had seen.
 The Pekinese fully recovered its former equanimity and padded about the place as if nothing remotely untoward had happened at all.

 As for the object strongly reminiscent of a gramophone player – well, it was, in a sense.
 Rather, it was a recording device, of peculiar sensitivity.
 Its discs, once played on a less unorthodox machine, proved to contain not only the voice of Brink expounding on the death of Vaughan, but also that of another, fainter yet still clear, repeating at intervals : ‘Murderer – I’ll have you yet.’
-It was even possible to hear in the background soft thumps, which might or might have been footsteps.
+It was even possible to hear in the background soft thumps, which might or might not have been footsteps.

 These, along with the plate containing the spectral image of Vaughan, returned with Septimus Brink to his home, to be added to his collection of phantom memorabilia: invaluable material for his ‘Theory of Manifestation’, he said, which he would one day write up.